-Prerequisite: B Grade, 70% Exam Year 10 Science, B Grade Physical Science and 70% Exam and must be in Science Pre-ATAR 1 in Semester 2

-Recommended minimum Maths requirement in Year 11: Methods
+Prerequisite: B Grade, 70% Exam Year 10 Science, B Grade Physical Science and 70% Exam Recommended minimum Maths requirement in Year 11: Methods

 In the Physics ATAR Course, you will learn how energy and energy transformations can shape the environment from the small scale, in quantum leaps inside an atom's electron cloud, through the human scale, in vehicles and the human body, to the large scale, in interactions between galaxies.
 You will have opportunities to develop your investigative skills and use analytical thinking to explain and predict physical phenomena.